-There are a lot of digital tools to choose from when contemplating an online engagement strategy or when using a specific tool during a public input project.
+There are a lot of digital tools to choose from when contemplating anonline engagement strategy or when using a specific tool during a public input project.
 Some you've heard of, others may leave you scratching your head.
 Before diving into that longer list, it may be a sanity-saver to start with some of the most commonly-used tools which you may be already familiar with.
 These tools include:

 - Websites

 - Email and Newsletters

 - Facebook

 - Twitter

-- YouTube (video) and Flickr (images)
+- YouTube (video), Flickr (images) and Pinterest (images)